andyroo2000/andyroo2000.github.io/_posts/2013-11-02-Templates_in_Meteor.markdown

 In any case, after watching several excellent and very simple YouTube tutorials, everything began to make sense.
 The problem with many of the tutorials I was using was that they used *identical* or *very similar* variable names, function names, and template names, so I could see that everything was working, but I really couldn't understand how the data was flowing.
 (Again, this is largely due to my lack of experience with Handlebars or Jade)...

-So, for anyone else who is on their first day or two of trying out Meteor, I present the most simple example of how date from a function in the .js file is passed to the template in the .html file:
+So, for anyone else who is on their first day or two of trying out Meteor, I present the most simple example of how data from a function in the .js file is passed to the template in the .html file:

 {% gist 7292770 %}